Enrolling in Medicare is simple and often automatic. Follow these four steps to learn what you should do:

 - Can't charge you more based on pre-existing health problems

 If you try to buy a Medigap policy after your six-month enrollment period has ended, you are not guaranteed coverage and can be charged more if you have health problems.

 To learn about Medigap plans offered in your area, you can use the online federal tool.
 Or, you can request a copy of ''Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare'' by calling 800‑MEDICARE (800‑633‑4227).

 Medicare Advantage Plans

 These plans allow seniors to receive both Medicare Parts A and B benefits through a private health insurer that contracts with Medicare.
 You are still responsible for paying your Part B premium.Medicare Advantage plans cover hospitalization, outpatient care, and, often, prescription-drug coverage under one plan.
 Many also include extra services that original Medicare doesn't cover, such as dental and vision care.
 In most cases, Medicare Advantage plans will require you to receive your care from a physician in the health plan’s network, unless it’s an emergency.
 You will not have the ability to go to any provider that accepts Medicare, like you do with Original Medicare.
-To join a Medicare Advantage plan, you must already have Medicare Part A and Part B. Your Medicare Advantage plan may also require a monthly fee for some of the plan's extra benefits.
+To join a Medicare Advantage plan, you must already have Medicare Part A and Part B. Your Medicare Advantage plan may also require a monthly premium for some of the plan's extra benefits.

 If you are in a Medicare Advantage Plan, you cannot also have a Medigap policy.
 Medicare Advantage plans cover some of the same benefits that a Medigap plan offers.